vincehass/Stochastic-Environments-for-Sequential-Decision-Making/Doc/Insurance.md

 By adapting the `StochasticKLGFlowNetGenerator` concept for insurance pricing, we can model the distribution of future premiums based on historical client data.
 The architecture leverages flow networks to capture the underlying relationships in the data, allowing for multi-step predictions.
 The training process involves calculating losses based on the predicted distributions and updating the model accordingly, ultimately enabling accurate premium predictions for clients over time.

-Certainly!
+## MDP for Insurance Premium Prediction

 A Markov Decision Process (MDP) is a mathematical framework used for modeling decision-making in situations where outcomes are partly random and partly under the control of a decision-maker.
 In the context of predicting insurance premiums over time, we can use MDPs to model the decision-making process involved in setting premiums based on various states of the client and their historical data.

 ### Overview of Markov Decision Process (MDP)